-Make Sure the Sensors Are Clear
+Make Sure the Safety Sensors Are Clear

-Your sensors are typically mounted just inside the garage door, near the ground, on both sides of the door opening.
+Sensors are typically mounted just inside the garage door, near the ground, on both sides of the door opening.
 These safety sensors prevent the door from closing if something is in the path of the door.

 If your door starts to close, but doesn’t go all the way down, this could be the issue.
 Any object between the sensors while closing will cause the door to reverse direction.

 If the sensor isn’t blocked, check the alignment.
 The lenses on each sensor should be pointed directly at each other.
 If they appear misaligned, there’s a wingnut on each sensor you can loosen/tighten by hand to make the necessary adjustments.
 Some sensors have a light that will blink or change color if they are misaligned.

 These sensors often need to be cleaned also.
 Use a soft cloth to clean the lenses.
 Make sure there are no streaks after cleaning.
 A dirty sensor can prevent your door from closing.